 Brittney DeClerck is board certified in Dermatology and Dermatopathology.
 Sub-specializing in dermatopathology, Dr. DeClerck is an expert in the microscopic diagnosis of skin disorders, including skin cancers and inflammatory skin diseases.
-She sees patients at the Keck Hospital of USC and USC Norris Comprehensive Cancer Center.
 She has an interest in complicated medical dermatology, with particular interest in cutaneous lymphomas, inpatient dermatology, and skin cancer.
-When she is not ridding the world of the scourge of skin disease, she hangs out with her husband and two kids, likes to kickbox, and secretly wishes to be an American Ninja Warrior (not a secret anymore).
+When she is not ridding the world of the scourge of skin disease, she hangs out with her husband and two kids and hopes to one day be an American Ninja Warrior.

 Dr. Hope has been nominated for an Arnold P. Gold Foundation Humanism in Medicine Award and enjoys teaching in the classroom as well as at the bedside.
 She graduated from Michigan State University's College of Human Medicine and is a loyal Spartan fan!
 Dr. Hope is passionate about health promotion, empowerment and using evidence-based truths about human nature to improve habits and healthspan.
 She is a frequent volunteer at local homeless shelters, community centers, and senior citizen group meetings, sharing her enthusiasm about wellness and confidence.